Oky-period-tracker/periodtracker/docs/modules.md

 ## Recommended naming

-For clarity I recommend naming your submodules using the following pattern `periodtracker_purpose-locale`
+For clarity I recommend naming your submodules using the following pattern `periodtracker_purpose-label`

 For example:
 `periodtracker_translations-en`
 `periodtracker_assets-fr`

-Locale may not always be required:
+Label may not always be required:
 `periodtracker_flower`